 The Transcoder in Wowza Streaming Engine™ media server software supports accelerated video encoding and decoding using NVIDIA graphics cards, enabling transcoding of live streams at greater scale and speed.
 Transcoder also supports offloading transcoder video scaling to NVIDIA CUDA-based GPUs.
 This article describes the requirements for transcoding with supported NVIDIA graphics cards.

-- The NVIDIA microarchitecture of your hardware and the NVIDIA drivers you use must support CUDA 10.
-See Wowza Streaming Engine does not support CUDA 11 (NVIDIA drivers 450.00 and later) for more information.
+Wowza Streaming Engine 4.8.13 and earlier support CUDA 10 and NVIDIA drivers 440.00 and earlier.
+See Resolved: Wowza Streaming Engine does not support CUDA 11 (NVIDIA drivers 450.00 and later) for more information.

-NVIDIA NVENC accelerated encoding
+NVIDIA Video Codec SDK Encoder accelerated encoding

-Wowza Streaming Engine leverages the NVIDIA Encoder (NVENC) API version 9 to access the high-performance hardware video encoder introduced in graphics cards with the Maxwell and Kepler (deprecated) GPU architecture.
-NVENC-based H.264 video encoding is faster and consumes less power than legacy CUDA-based or CPU-based encoding.
-Wowza Streaming Engine 4.8.0 and later supports HEVC/H.265 NVENC-based video encoding.
-Support for NVIDIA NVENC accelerated encoding is included in Wowza Streaming Engine for 64-bit Windows and Linux.
+Wowza Streaming Engine leverages the NVIDIA Video Codec SDK Encoder (NVENC) API to access the high-performance hardware video encoder in NVIDIA graphics cards.
+NVENC-based video encoding is faster and consumes less power than legacy CUDA-based or CPU-based encoding.
+Not all NVIDIA cards support NVENC.
+For supported hardware, see the NVENC Encoding GPU support matrix on the NVIDIA website.

 - Older graphics drivers for your NVIDIA hardware may limit NVENC-based video encoding to approximately 30 simultaneous encoding sessions.
 Update your graphics driver to the latest version to avoid this limitation.

 - You can use more than one NVIDIA graphics card for NVENC accelerated encoding by specifying which card to use in your Transcoder template with the GPU ID setting.
 See Template details - Encode for more information.